 Why you can trust The Zebra

 Home insurance is an important part of owning a home.
 Along with your personal belongings, homeowners insurance covers your dwelling against many perils, including wind damage, fire, and vandalism.
 Events like this occur frequently.
 When paired with the high cost of repairing or rebuilding a house, investing in homeowners coverage can seem like a great idea.
+The average cost of home insurance in Stockton, California is $85 per month.
+This is significantly less than the average monthly homeowners insurance payment.

 The cost of home insurance is dependent on a number of factors.
 These include your dwelling's value, the value of your personal belongings, and the cost of the materials used to build your home.
 The location of your home can also influence how much you pay for homeowners insurance.
 Some areas are more susceptible to perils like fire, hail, frozen pipes, volcanoes, or other hazards.
 These can make your insurance policy even more expensive.
 Discover more info about the specifics of home insurance coverage.